andylun96/DAPSNet/README.md

-# Data and Code for paper - MedSim
+# Data and Code for Model - DAPSNet

+Dual Attention and Patient Similarity Network for Drug Recommendation

 ### Folder Specification
 - ```data/```